-Clarence Thomas: US Supreme Court judge acknowledges 'gifts' for first time
+Clarence Thomas: US Supreme Court judge acknowledges paid-for trips

 Supreme Court judges are required to file annual financial disclosure forms.

-Justice Thomas was the last to do so, but is not the only one facing potential conflicts of interest.
+Justice Thomas was among the last to do so, but he is not the only one facing potential conflicts of interest.

-Critics are pushing to review and reform ethics standards for the nine justices who receive lifetime appointments to the nation's highest court.
+Critics are pushing to adopt a new ethics code for the nine justices who receive lifetime appointments to the nation's highest court.

-It follows a series of US media reports that revealed Mr Thomas, 75, had failed to disclose several expensive gifts from Harlan Crow, a wealthy real estate developer and conservative benefactor.
+It follows a series of US media reports that revealed Justice Thomas, 75, had failed to disclose several expensive gifts from Harlan Crow, a wealthy real estate developer and conservative benefactor.

+ProPublica, an investigative journalism non-profit, reported Mr Crow paid for private school tuition for a child raised by the judge, purchased the Georgia home where the judge's mother resides, and has lavished him with luxury trips for more than two decades.

+Under the rules for sitting members of the US federal judiciary, a Supreme Court justice should list the "personal hospitality of any individual" as a gift.